noorkaur5/code-gpt-docs/docs/tutorial-features/profile_modes.md

 ---
 # Profile Modes

 CodeGPT offers three distinct profile modes to match your development workflow.
 Each mode provides different levels of project interaction and capabilities.
-Available Profiles
+Available Profiles:

 ## 💬 Chat Mode
 **Best for: Learning, code explanations, and general programming questions**

-Provides expert programming guidance without project context Perfect for debugging code snippets you share
+Provides expert programming guidance without project context.
+Perfect for debugging code snippets you share
 Explains concepts, algorithms, and best practices Works with any code you copy-paste into the conversation